NOLA, Big Easy, Who-Dat Nation, Cajun Country

 St. Charles Street Car

-The St. Charles Street Car is the oldest continuously operating streetcar line in the world, as it has been in operation since 1835.
+The St. Charles Street Car (the green one!) is the oldest continuously operating streetcar line in the world, as it has been in operation since 1835.
 If you have a few hours and want to see some great houses and a great view of the Garden District, including Tulane, Loyola, and the Audubon, catch the St. Charles Street Car at Carondelet Street and Canal Street, at the side of Lady Footlocker.
 If you can’t take the whole round trip, at least take it to the Audubon Park, get off, and jump back on one going back to the Quarter.
 Of course, you can also, jump off, walk around a bit and catch it again.

 St. Louis Cemeteries